 - Bipolar II: history of major depression and much less severe episodes of mania (hypomania)

 An onset before the age of 30 usually results in frequent, severe episodes.
 Psychosis is more common in this group and symptoms tend to linger between episodes.
 An onset after the age of 40 has a better prognosis.
 Generally, short episodes, late onset, the absence of other medical or psychiatric conditions, and early treatment have a better prognosis.

 Three-fourths of manic episodes occur before or right after a major depressive episode.
 After the first manic episode, there's a 90% chance that a second one will occur.
 Typically, a greater number of manic episodes are experienced over a lifetime.
-Approximately 40% of people with bipolar disorder have an average of one episode every 2 1/2 years, or four in every 10 years.
+Approximately 40 percent of people with bipolar disorder have an average of one episode every 2 1/2 years, or four in every 10 years.

 People with bipolar II disorder experience major depressive episodes that alternate with hypomania (milder manic episodes).
 During hypomanic episodes, patients may become more productive or noticeably goal driven, but their ability to function well in their normal daily activities is not impaired.

 About 10 percent of people who experience hypomanic episodes eventually have manic episodes.